quiqr/quiqr-book/content/_index.md

 ---
-title: Front page
+title: PoppyGo Documentation
 type: docs
-bookToc: false
+xbookToc: false
 ---

-## PoppyGo
+# PoppyGo

 PoppyGo is a content admin application for Hugo websites.
 With PoppyGo you can enable users to manage content of a Hugo website and let them publish a static